96boards/Sensor_Mezzanine_Getting_Started/README.md

 ## Step 3 Get a command prompt

-**Option 1: Connect a monitor, keyboard and mouse** The 96Boards Debian images come with the LXDE desktop environment already installed.
+**Option 1: Connect a monitor, keyboard and mouse** The 96Boards Debian images come with a desktop environment available for download (such as LXQt).
 It can be used as a normal Linux desktop computer if you attach a keyboard, mouse and monitor.
 Use the “Terminal” application to get a command prompt.

 **Option 2: Serial console**
 The sensors board has a USB to Serial interface for connecting to the baseboard's serial